What does NURSING mean?

 - Health promotion

-In the USU Nursing Program, nursing theory is correlated with knowledge from the biological, physical, and the behavioral sciences.
-NANDA (North American Nursing Diagnosis Association) domains and nursing diagnoses are used to plan and implement nursing care during clinical experiences acute care hospitals, extended care facilities, clinics, home and other health related environments.
+In the USU AAS Nursing Program, nursing theory is correlated with knowledge from the biological, physical, and behavioral sciences, as well as experiences in the classroom.
+Students learn in nursing skills laboratory and clinical settings, such as acute care hospitals, extended care facilities, ambulatory clinics, home care and other health related environments.
 The Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) and is approved by the Utah State Board of Nursing.

-Students have two options in nursing education.
-Students can attend a one year program to obtain a Certificate of Completion in Practical Nursing for LPN licensure*, and enter the job market; or if they are interested and qualified, can obtain an Associate of Applied Science Degree (AAS) in Nursing for RN licensure.
-Currently licensed LPNs who choose to continue their nursing education can also apply for entrance into the associate degree program.
-Enrollment is limited and competitive.
+Students have three options in nursing education at USU.
+Students can attend a one-year program to obtain a Certificate of Completion in Practical Nursing, that if successfully completed, allows students to apply for LPN licensure* and enter the job market; or if they are interested and qualified, can obtain an Associate of Applied Science Degree (AAS) in Nursing, that if successfully completed, allows them to apply for RN licensure.
+Currently, licensed LPNs who choose to continue their nursing education can also apply for entrance into the associate degree program.
+Students also may attend a four-year Baccalaureate of Science in Nursing (BSN) pre-licensure program**, that prepares them for eligibility to apply for RN licensure.
+Enrollment in the three programs is limited and competitive.

-*Only available on the Price and Blanding Campuses.
-In the Uintah Basin, Practical Nursing is offered by UBATC.
+*Only available on the Blanding, Moab and Price campuses.
+In Tooele and Uintah Basin, Practical Nursing is offered through the Tooele and Uintah Basin Technical Colleges.

 Whether an LPN or RN, a nurse is able to choose a variety of areas in which to work: